Willy Sagnol: Bayern Munich

 On 9 June 2017, Sagnol re-joined Bayern Munich as an assistant coach under Carlo Ancelotti.
 Ancelotti was dismissed by the club on 28 September 2017 and Sagnol was announced as interim manager.
 After managing Bayern for eight days and one match (a 2–2 draw against Hertha BSC), Sagnol left the club when permanent manager Jupp Heynckes and his assistants Peter Hermann and Hermann Gerland were announced.

+Georgia

+Sagnol was appointed the manager of the Georgia national team on 15 February 2021.
+In 2024, he led them to their first ever major international tournament, UEFA Euro 2024, after defeating Greece in the qualifying play-off final on penalties.
+He led Georgia to the knockout stage of the final tournament following a 2–0 victory against Portugal in the last group game.
+They were defeated by Spain in the round of 16 despite taking the lead early in the game.

+On 12 November 2024, he signed a new contract with Georgia through 2028.

 Personal life

 He is married and has four children.